Skeletonxf/Lua-Collections/docs/CArray.lua.md

 ## `function CArray.setLength(struct, length)`
 CArray, Length -> CArray of this length

+Old CArray is assumed to be ready for gc if resized

+If you want to keep the old length CArray you must copy first

 ## `function CArray.copy(struct)`
 CArray -> copy of this CArray